saucecontrol/InheritDoc/readme.md

 2) Add the [SauceControl.InheritDoc](https://www.nuget.org/packages/SauceControl.InheritDoc) NuGet package reference to your project.

-    This is a design-time only dependency; it will not be deployed with or referenced by your compiled app/library.
+    This is a development-only dependency; it will not be deployed with or referenced by your compiled app/library.

 3) There is no 3.